-All three market structures produce an equilibrium price for information $c(\lambda)$, that is a decreasing function of the quantity of information purchased, λ .
+The equilibrium price for information $c(\lambda)$ is a decreasing function of the quantity of information purchased, λ .

 All proofs are in the appendix.
 This result follows from the free entry assumption.
 As information demand rises, producers must produce more and reduce prices to deter new entrants.
 The result is more surplus for information purchasers.
-The price competition and competitive monopolist models yield average cost pricing.
+Price competition yields average cost pricing.
 Because of the fixed cost in information production, average cost declines as the number of information purchasers rises.
-In the Cournot market, when information demand rises, the producer must raise quantity to deter new market entrants.
-This results in a lower price.
+But, the result does not depend on price competition.
+The appendix shows that Cournot or monopolistically competitive prices also fall when demand rises.